getopt-php/getopt-php/docs/options.md

     // you can define long, short, argument mode, description and default value ['d', 'delta', \GetOpt\GetOpt::MULTIPLE_ARGUMENT, 'Description for delta', 'default value'],

-    // note that you have to provide null values if you want to add a desciprtion or default value ['e', null, \GetOpt\GetOpt::NO_ARGUMENT, 'Enable something'],
+    // note that you have to provide null values if you want to add a description or default value ['e', null, \GetOpt\GetOpt::NO_ARGUMENT, 'Enable something'],

 ]);